enoren5/tarot_juicer/README.md

    (local venv) $ heroku pg:credentials:rotate
    ```
    If you compare the `postgres://USER:PASSWORD@HOST:PORT/NAME` in the Heroku dashboard before and after redunning the Heroku 'rotate' command, most of the variables remain the same however the USER and PASSWORD will be different.
 This protects keys that I may have previously referred to publiclly in the Issues section of this repo.
 More details can be gleaned from this Heroku help doc titled, [How do I make sure my Heroku Postgres database credentials are correct?](https://help.heroku.com/FE0S4CS4/how-do-i-make-sure-my-heroku-postgres-database-credentials-are-correct) which I found by Googling: 'how to update postgresql credentials in heroku'.

+### #5.
+Resolving empty thumbnails (tarot card album) static files
+If you accidentally upload duplicate tumbnails (generator app), Django will append a small has the .jpg and it won't parse when Django serves the tarot_key template.
+It's kind of a bug.
+I initially believed the problem and solution would involve working with AWS S3 but it turns out that it's resolved locally.
+UmarGit explained it to me on Upwork today (9 April 2021).
+I consolidated and summarized the solution and end result nicely in the comments in Issue #92.
+[Here is a link to my direct comment](https://github.com/enoren5/tarot_juicer/issues/92#issuecomment-816953997).

 ## TO DO: